highmobility/vss-graphql-client-swift/README.md

 5. click the `+` button
 6. add `git@github.com:highmobility/vss-graphql-client-swift.git` as the _package repository URL_
 7. choose your _version rules_
+8. add the _Client_ lib to your desired target

 ## CodeGenerator